arush789/arush789/README.md

 I'm Arush, a passionate developer constantly exploring new technologies and building cool projects.

 ### 🚀 About Me
-- 🔭 I’m currently working on **Booklytic**, a platform to enhance book reading and management.
+- 🔭 I’m currently working on **Rozgaar**, a platform to enhance book reading and management.
 - 🌱 I’m currently learning **TypeScript, SQL, and more** to level up my development skills.
 - 💬 Ask me about **JavaScript, TypeScript, Next.js, MongoDB, React, React Native, and Tailwind CSS**.
 - 👯 I’m looking to collaborate on interesting projects that push boundaries.